jupiterpluvius/arnobius-adversusnationes/Introduction.md

 Sources in African Christianity-Tertullian, Minucius Felix, Clement of Alexandria etc.
 African style?
 (McCracken's assertion)

-Subdivisions:
+Subdivisions (Think about order):
 Romanization
 African Religion up until Christianity
 Christianity in Africa
+    Overall, African Christians had a somewhat different set of values from European Christians of the time.
+In particular, they valued individual and communal purity, the idea that "mother Church" held the saving sacraments, the truth of prophecy, dreams and visions, and the meaning behind martyrdom and sacrifice.
+However, just like the indigenous African religion, these were just some of the overarching beliefs of the area.
+Each community had its unique set of characteristics, which explains the fact that Arnobius agrees with some of these positions but not all of them.
 What it means to be African- a multicultural identity

 Factual, Primary Source References w/annotation:
-The little material or archaelogical evidence for 8th century BCE African religion suggests a generalized connection with animating forces of nature Shaw 237
+The little material or archaeological evidence for 8th century BCE African religion suggests a generalized connection with animating forces of nature Shaw 237
 Concentration of shrines and dedications to Neptune show continuity of religions Shaw 237 Annual journey to the mountain cave for sacrificing (inscription) Shaw 238 Another one in Cirta Shaw 238